I N N O V A T I O N P R O J E C TS

 How can films produced with kringlyd affect the audience and their emotional responses?

-Together with Sintef Digital, we have conducted several tests in recent years.
+Together with other artist, we have conducted several tests in recent years.

 With support from the Regional Research Fund (RFF), we are continuing the innovation project with new tests and measurements through 2024.
 The goal is to obtain valuable data on how we can measure emotions through questionnaires or physiological measurements (pupil size, changes in heart rate, gaze position, etc.)